The Logic Driving Yamaha Motor Design

-Exhibition Period: March 2017 to June 2017
+Exhibition Period: From June 2022

 The Lifestyle Display Area on the 1st floor features displays of various Yamaha products set in attractive or familiar scenes symbolic of our desire to deliver Kando and a more fulfilling lifestyle to people everywhere.